Elke Mackenzie: Post-war academia and research

-After the war, Mackenzie became Professor of Cryptogramic Botany at National University of Tucumán and traveled extensively in Argentina and Brazil.
 In 1950, Mackenzie was put into contact with Erling Porsild, who hired her as a cryptogamic botanist at the National Museum of Canada in Ottawa.
 After the move to Canada, Mackenzie sold her private herbarium of 3,200 specimens to the Canadian Museum of Nature.
-She continued to collect, gathering specimens from all throughout Canada.
+She continued to collect, gathering specimens from various locations in Canada, including the Rocky Mountains, Cypress Hills (Saskatchewan), Newfoundland, Cape Breton Island (Nova Scotia), and the Ottawa area.